 The lights went out and the doors were shut for the night.
 I heard the whispers, the persuasion, and then Barnhill’s pants hit the floor, the heavy thud of his leather belt, and his smell wafting up from the covers as he threw them off to the side, the smell of his balls and ass.
 A blind man who’d never broken a sweat or went unwashed for a day would smell cheap wine and the thick odor of flowering dogwood trees.
 I often closed my eyes at night and thought of walking down the street beneath those white blossoms with a tall glass of bad red to get to sleep.

 The kid was a bit slow, to make it worse for me, but he was also unopposed to them.
 To go skiing in the shelter would be a low even I couldn’t fathom, on my back in the dark gripping the cocks of those two and stroking them until they shot.
 Vic bragged to us more than once that last month he and Barnhill came at the same time.
 I heard the cots shaking and looked over.
-Barnhill’s gut eclipsed the kid, but I could see Vic’s knees up and back and parted like he was giving birth.
+Barnhill’s gut eclipsed the kid, but I could see Vic’s knees up and back and parted, a birth pose.
 Barnhill farted and laughed while the kid stroked them.
 It was wet and loud and it smelled awful, one of his worst ones yet.
 I covered my mouth and nose and stared at the cot to my right.
 The old guy was on his back smiling at the ceiling, listening to the three of them.
 I looked over at Barnhill.
 His beard and neck-fat below a rotted smile, his gut being bounced up and down by the kid’s strokes, his face vibrating there.